keerthisree-raghu/Datastore_CRD/ReadMe.md

 ## Usage

-Import the 'create-read-delete.js' file into any JavaScript file and invoke the required methods with the specified parameters.
+Import the 'create-read-delete.js' file into any JavaScript file and invoke the required methods with the specified arguments.

 ```js
 var datastore = require('./create-read-delete.js');